 Yet console gamers will not be used to this extremely slow build up to reward.
-Or they may face a kind of disappointment that other AAA game studios are too afeared to make.
+Players’ actions may result in a kind of disappointment that other console games dare not make.
 For example, I was sent on a mission to find a ship’s black box in the floating remains of a space battle.
 That alone took around twenty minutes of scanning and pirate dodging (I was not equipped for a fight).
 When I finally found it, floating amidst the wreckage, I tweaked my speed in order to pick it up in my cargo chute.
-It may have looked stable but it turned out the thing was travelling at five hundred kilometers per second… It kept getting away from me so I cut my losses and raced towards it, hoping it would align with the pickup chute.
+It may have looked stable but it turned out the thing was travelling at five hundred kilometres per second… It kept getting away from me so I cut my losses and raced towards it, hoping it would align with the pickup chute.

 Alas, now travelling at double its speed, it ended up hitting the hull just to the left of my cockpit.
 A crashing sound was followed by my computer stating “object destroyed”.
 With that, I had to wave goodbye to my reward, my faction reputation and my plans for what to do next.
 Then I ran out of fuel, left to drift helplessly in space.
 Yes, I had to delete my save and start again…

 Elite Dangerous Has An Incredibly Steep Learning Curve